script-fu/funky/content/_index.md

 # Welcome to Script-Fu Adventures

-## Embracing Functional Programming and GIMP Plug-ins
+## Functional Programming and GIMP Plug-ins

-Script-Fu, built on the minimalist and elegant Scheme, offers a unique opportunity to dive into functional programming while customizing GIMP.
-Its tight integration with GIMP allows for quick, streamlined solutions, perfect for creating tools that are both efficient and directly tied to GIMP’s functionality.
+Script-Fu, built on the minimalist elegance of Scheme, offers a powerful introduction to functional programming through GIMP customization.
+Functional programming promotes robust, efficient code, and Scheme's simplicity makes it surprisingly expressive.
+This site serves as a guide to Script-Fu, helping you explore an enjoyable and effective way to write plug-ins for your pixel workshop.

-At its core, Script-Fu invites you to think differently.
-Functional programming encourages robust, efficient code, and the simplicity of Scheme can be surprisingly powerful.
-While it may seem challenging at first, the reward lies in how it changes the way you approach problem-solving.

-This site a guide to Script-Fu and it's an invitation to experiment, learn, and discover a satisfying way of writing plug-ins for your pixel workshop.

 {{< cards >}}
   {{< card link="hub/tools/folder" title="Tools" icon="clipboard-check" >}}